liferay/liferay-docs/userGuide/en/chapters/02-initial-setup.markdown

 procedure.
 If you want to use Liferay's built-in mail sessions, you can skip this section.

-1. In the Domain Structure tree, select *Mail Sessions.* Then click the *Lock & Edit* button again to enable modifying these settings.
+1. In the Domain Structure tree, select *Mail Sessions*.
+Then click the *Lock & Edit* button again to enable modifying these settings.

 2. Click the *New* button which is now enabled on the right side of the